 A native of Minneapolis, David is active in the local community serving the board of the MN Business Partnership, Red Wing Shoe Company, Minnesota Public Radio and Wenger Corporation.
 He also is a member of the Partners’ Board of the Red Wing Every Hand Joined Initiative.

-Bob Beacher, RPh, Fairview vice president of shared clinical services and president of Fairview Pharmacy Services
+Bob Beacher, RPh, president, shared clinical services

 With more than 30 years of health care experience, Bob helps ensure that key clinical services shared across the Fairview system deliver exceptional quality and experience at a lower total cost of care.
 Specifically, Bob has administrative responsibility for our laboratory, radiology, rehabilitation and pharmacy teams.
 In addition, Bob serves as president of Fairview Pharmacy Services which includes 30 retail pharmacies as well as home infusion, medication therapy management and specialty pharmacy services.
 They also offer pharmacy benefit management services to employers and pharmacy consulting services to other health care organizations.
 Bob is a registered pharmacist and earned his degree from the University of Minnesota.
 Bob is a member of several state and national pharmacy associations and serves on Fairview’s Ethics Committee.

 Bradley Beard, regional president, south region